INVESTIGATION: Nigeria’s Industrial Development Centres in its ‘death throes’ (Part1)

 Radda whose office supervises all the 23 IDCs in Nigeria said the government had plans to transform the centres into world-class enterprise clusters for rapid economic development geared towards job and wealth creation.

 He disclosed that SMEDAN in collaboration with the African Development Bank (AfDB) carried out a study of the viability of the centres.
-The bank, according to him, sponsored the study at a cost of more than $600,000 for the six months period; the report of which he disclosed had been submitted to government.
+The bank, according to him, sponsored the study at a cost of more than $600,000 for the six months period; the report of which he disclosed had been submitted to the government.

 While nothing has been done since then, Radda would also in November of the same year re-echo that the Federal Government had put in motion the process of rehabilitating all the IDCs.

-He was leading members of the Senate Committee on Industries on an oversight function to the Owerri centre, and said the agency had commissioned a study in collaboration with the AfDB) on how to rehabilitate the centres.
+He was leading members of the Senate Committee on Industries on an oversight function to the Owerri Centre, and said the agency had commissioned a study in collaboration with the AfDB) on how to rehabilitate the centres.

 “I believe that by the end of June, the project with the bank will come to a conclusion.
 What we are waiting for is the submission of the full business scale for six out of the 23 centres,’’ he said.